ShakerSmith/ShakerNodesSuite/README.md

 * **Multiplier:** Want to generate at 1.5x or 2x resolution for high-res fixing?
 Just move the slider.
 * **Custom Mode:** Need a specific size?
 Switch to "Custom" to use the manual width/height sliders while still benefiting from the auto-rounding logic.
 * **Random Mode:** Let the node roll the dice on a random aspect ratio for every generation to find new compositions.
+*

+# 📺 Shaker Live Preview Mirror

+The **Shaker Live Preview Mirror** is a specialized utility node designed to enhance the visibility of your generation process.
+In complex or sprawling ComfyUI workflows, the sampler—and its tiny native preview—is often buried or far away from your control center.
+This node acts as a "remote monitor" that you can place anywhere in your graph.

+## 🚀 Why use this?

+Standard ComfyUI previews are tethered to the sampler node itself.
+If you are using the **Shaker Main Console** and other control nodes in one area of your workspace, you usually have to scroll back and forth to see the progress of your image.

+The **Live Preview Mirror** allows you to stay focused on your prompt settings while maintaining a clear view of the sampling process in real-time.

+---

+## ✨ Key Features

+### 1. Zero-Impact Performance
+The node has no functional outputs and does not process tensors or latents.
+It acts as a visual bridge, meaning it adds **zero overhead** to your generation speed or VRAM usage.

+### 2. Strategic Placement
+Place the Mirror wherever you want - Even if your KSampler is ten screens away, you'll see every step of the denoising process as it happens.

+## 🛠 How to Use

+1. **Add the Node:** Find it under `ShakerNodes -> Utility -> Live Preview Mirror 📺`.
+2. **Position It:** Place it wherever you spend the most time during generation (usually near your prompt nodes).
+3. **Queue Prompt:** As soon as a sampler starts working anywhere in your workflow, the Mirror will automatically pick up the signal and display the live progress.

+---

 EXTRA NODES: